sheylle1/Metagenomics_Pathogen_Discovery/README.md

 4. **Literature_tables**: Summarizes comprehensive literature reviews of pathogenic microbes referenced in the report.
 5. **PCR_Reports**: This includes the Allplex viral PCR assay.
 6. **Abbreviations**: Abbreviations used in report.
-7. **Acknowlegdemants**: Markdown file of Acknowlegements for report.
+7. **Acknowlegdmants**: Markdown file of Acknowlegdments for report.
 8. **Other**: Contains additional analyses performed on the data.